MSIA/2021-msia423-cai-hanyu-project/README.md

 (Note: you may also specify enginee sting by setting environment variable SQLALCHEMY_DATABASE_URI)

 #### Create database on RDS
-Specify the environment variables in .mysqlconfig file (use "vi. mysqlconfig" to open the file):
+Specify the environment variables in .mysqlconfig file (use "vi .mysqlconfig" to open the file):

 ```
 export MYSQL_USER="RDS Username"